What do Mackinac Island and Yellowstone have in common? They were the first two national parks in the United States.

 Mackinac Island’s British Landing

 About halfway around M-185 at the north end of Mackinac Island is the point where British troops landed when they overtook Fort Mackinac during the War of 1812.
 There’s a cannon on the beach to commemorate the history.
-You’ll also find a nature center and trail, Friendship’s Altar, picnic tables and food and drink at Cannonball Oasis.
+You’ll also find a nature center and trail, picnic tables, food and drink at Cannonball Oasis, and the Friendship’s Altar rock formation nearby.

 Tip: Speaking of battles with the British, the 1814 Battle of Mackinac battlefield is now Wawashkamo Golf Club, the oldest golf course in Michigan.